Automattic/vip-go-ci/README.md

 -- see the` --help` for usage instructions.

+### General support messages

+`vip-go-ci` supports posting general support message to newly created Pull-Requests.
+With this feature configured, `vip-go-ci` will post the support message to every Pull-Request that does not have it, given that the Pull-Request is opened against a predefined list of branches.
+This list is configurable, along with the support message.
+The messages will be posted only once per Pull-Request.

+The feature can be used in the following fashion:

+> ./vip-go-ci.php --post-generic-pr-support-comments=true --post-generic-pr-support-comments-string="This is a generic support message from `vip-go-ci`.
+We hope this is useful." --post-generic-pr-support-comments-branches="master"

+The last parameter can be specified as 'any' to allow posting to any branch.

 ### IRC support

 `vip-go-ci` supports posting certain information to a HTTP API that will eventually relay the information to a IRC channel.
 This can of course be any IRC-like system, as long as the HTTP API behaves the same.
 This is useful if you need to have some information submitted to a monitoring system, for instance.